Monitor Guide

 The 27-inch All-Rounder (1440p or 4K)

-A 27-inch monitor is often considered the sweet spot for developers.
+A 27-inch monitor is often considered the popular choice for developers.
 At 1440p (QHD), it offers a significant upgrade in workspace over a 24-inch 1080p screen.
 A 27-inch 4K monitor provides exceptional text clarity, making it a favorite for developers who prioritize sharpness.

 Best for: Solo developers, general programming, web development